supercollider/supercollider/README_LINUX.md

 We will cover a few important settings.
 There are others, which you can view with `cmake -LH ..`.
 We will document more of them in this README file soon.

-#### Qt
+#### Nonstandard Qt locations

-If you are installing sclang with Qt and IDE, it is required to tell SuperCollider where Qt is.
+If you are installing sclang with GUI features and the IDE, and you installed Qt using the official Qt installer or the Trusty/Xenial PPAs, you will need to tell SuperCollider where Qt is.
 To do so:

     cmake -DCMAKE_PREFIX_PATH=/path/to/qt5 ..

 The location of `/path/to/qt5` will depend on how you installed Qt:

-- If you used the Launchpad PPA's described above, the path is `/opt/qt511` or `/opt/qt510` (depending on which version you installed).
-- If you downloaded Qt from the Qt website, the path is two directories down from the top-level unpacked Qt directory, in a folder called `gcc`: `Qt/5.11.0/gcc_64/` (64-bit) or `Qt/5.11.0/gcc/` (32-bit).
+- If you downloaded Qt from the Qt website, the path is two directories down from the top-level unpacked Qt directory, in a folder called `gcc`: `Qt/5.11.0/gcc_64/` (64-bit Linux) or `Qt/5.11.0/gcc/` (32-bit).
 By default, the Qt installer places `Qt/` in your home directory.
-- When newer versions of Qt become available through your Linux distribution's repositories, the directory `/usr/lib/x86_64-linux-gnu/` (64-bit) or `/usr/lib/i386-linux-gnu/` (32-bit) will work.
+- If you used the Trusty/Xenial PPA's described above, the path is `/opt/qt511` or `/opt/qt510` (depending on which version you installed).

 If you want to build without Qt entirely, run